bioperl/bioperl.github.io/howtos/Beginners.md

 $prot_obj = $seq_object->translate(-complete => 1);
 ```

-If "complete" is set to true and the criteria for a proper CDS are not met, the method, by default, issues a warning.
-By setting "throw" to 1, one can instead instruct the program to die if an improper CDS is found, e.g.
+If `complete` is set to true and the criteria for a proper CDS are not met, the method, by default, issues a warning.
+By setting `throw` to 1, one can instead instruct the program to die if an improper CDS is found, e.g.

 ```perl
 $prot_obj = $seq_object->translate(-complete => 1, -throw => 1);
 ```

 The codontable_id argument to `translate()` makes it possible to use alternative genetic codes.
-There are currently 16 codon tables defined, including 'Standard', 'Vertebrate Mitochondrial', 'Bacterial', 'Alternative Yeast Nuclear' and 'Ciliate, Dasycladacean and Hexamita Nuclear'.
-All these tables can be seen in .
+There are currently 16 codon tables defined, including *Standard*, *Vertebrate Mitochondrial*, *Bacterial*, *Alternative Yeast Nuclear* and *Ciliate, Dasycladacean and Hexamita Nuclear*.
+All these tables can be seen in [Bio::Tools::CodonTable](http://search.cpan.org/search?query= Bio::Tools::CodonTable).
 For example, for mitochondrial translation:

 ```perl
 $prot_obj = $seq_obj->translate(-codontable_id => 2);